Michael Brian Schiffer

 In the 1980s Schiffer's interests expanded to include technological change, and he and James M. Skibo built the Laboratory of Traditional Technology at the University of Arizona.
-Their experiments in ceramic technology revealed, for example, heretofore unsuspected techno-functional performance characteristics of traditional surface treatments and temper types.
-Together, Schiffer and Skibo published around a dozen articles based on their collaboration in the laboratory, which included a different way to think about experimental archaeology as well as a framework for studying technological change.
+Their experiments in ceramic technology revealed, for example, previously unsuspected techno-functional performance characteristics of traditional surface treatments and temper types.
+Together, Schiffer and Skibo published around a dozen articles based on their collaboration in the laboratory, which included a different way to think about experimental archaeology and a framework for studying technological change.

-During the 1990s and later, Schiffer has returned to an old interest in historic electric and electronic technologies.
+During the 1990s and later, Schiffer returned to an old interest in historic electric and electronic technologies.
 These works uniquely combine an archaeological perspective with the use of historical materials and have led to four books and numerous articles, many of the latter aimed at archaeologists with behavioral models for studying technological change.
 The behavioral approach to technological change has been synthesized in Schiffer's 2011 book, Studying Technological Change: A Behavioral Approach.
 His works on early modern and modern technologies have been largely favorably reviewed by historians of science and technology, but in archaeology he remains best known for publications in behavioral archaeology.

-Schiffer was also the founding editor the Journal of Archaeological Method and Theory.
+Schiffer was also the founding editor of the Journal of Archaeological Method and Theory.

 Schiffer retired from the School of Anthropology at the University of Arizona in 2014.
-He once said “Anthropology is the only discipline that can access evidence about the entire human experience on this planet.”
+He once said, “Anthropology is the only discipline that can access evidence about the entire human experience on this planet.”
 Hence his fascination with making information public.
-He is currently a Research Associate in the Lemelson Center, National Museum of American History, Smithsonian Institution, and Research Professor, Department of Anthropology, University of Maryland.
+He is currently a Research Associate in the Lemelson Center, National Museum of American History, Smithsonian Institution, and a research professor, the Department of Anthropology, University of Maryland.